Gingivitis: symptoms, causes and treatment of gum disease

 Gingivitis during pregnancy

-Inflammation of the gums and gingivitis during pregnancy is caused by an increase in the hormone progesterone, which can contribute to increased blood flow in the gum tissues, making them more sensitive, more swollen and prone to inflammation when you brush and floss your teeth.
+Inflammation of the gums and oral gingivitis during pregnancy is caused by an increase in the hormone progesterone, which can contribute to increased blood flow in the gum tissues, making them more sensitive, more swollen and prone to inflammation when you brush and floss your teeth.
 Due to the hormonal changes that occur from the second month of pregnancy, the gums become more sensitive, increasing the risk of gingivitis.

 Gingivitis with braces